1996

 on upcoming projects."[9]

-but the band would go on) one had the feeling they shouldn't have said further
+had left, but the band would continue, one had the feeling they shouldn't have

-more.
-Later interviews didn't help really to get rid of that
+said anything else.
+Later interviews didn't help to get rid of that feeling,

-feeling, especially because they showed much of the conflicts within the band.
+especially because they showed up many of the conflicts within the band.

 Question: "Does it seem sometimes funny to you when